-- the Credentials Committee will send a letter to the Resident and the supervisor with the points of attendance to correct; - if the Credentials Committee requests a letter of explanation, clarification or documentation by a specific date, please provide a written response by that date.
-A covering letter needs to be added to the resubmission, addressing the points of attendance;

-if the Credentials Committee requests corrections in the annual report to be included in the next annual report rather than requesting a resubmission, the corrected annual report has to be resubmitted with the next annual report with a detailed covering letter documenting that the requested changes have been made.
+- the Credentials Committee will send a letter to the Resident and the Supervisor with the general and individual points to be corrected; - if the Credentials Committee requests a letter of explanation, clarification or documentation by a specific date, please provide a written response by that date.
+A covering letter needs to be added to the resubmission, addressing the points of concern; - if the Credentials Committee requests corrections in the annual report to be included in the next annual report rather than requesting a resubmission, the corrected annual report has to be resubmitted with the next annual report with a detailed covering letter as above documenting that the requested changes have been made.
 Corrections and revisions should not be ignored with the risk of not accepting the next annual report.